CSSFrancis/CSSFrancis/README.md

 Hi & Welcome to my Profile!
 ===========================

-I'm a Applications Scientist working for Direct Electron.
+I'm a Reaseach and Development Scientist working for Direct Electron.
 My background is in tecnique development for 4D STEM (and 5D STEM!).
 I currently spend most of my open source development time working on HyperSpy, pyxem and affiliated projects.

 I'm particually interested in: